 As you know, moving to a new home is crazy and stressful enough without missing out on important mail once you’re settled.
 Take an afternoon and submit all these address change notifications.
 Most of them can probably be done online.
 Good luck and let us know if we missed anything!

-Consider reviewing the Stress Free Moving Checklist from E.E.
-Ward for other items to need on your list to make moving stress free.
+Also, consider reviewing the Stress Free Moving Checklist from E.E.
+Ward below for other items to need on your list to make moving stress free.